simper2025/BadgerClan/README.md

     - [ ] Team with most kills
     - [ ] Most units before final hitpoint loss
 - [ ] Track number of kills
+- [x] Units can act if they have at least 0.1 moves remaining
 - [x] Improve effectiveness of Medpacs

 ### Features